All-Mem: Agentic Lifelong Memory via Dynamic Topology Evolution: Experiments

 \subsection{Budgeted Retrieval: Accuracy--Tokens Pareto Sweep}

-\paragraph{Budget sweep protocol.} We quantify the accuracy--cost trade-off on \textsc{LongMemEval-s} by sweeping retrieval budgets while holding all other components fixed.
-We vary the coarse retrieval size $k$, the expansion budget $L$, and the final materialization budget $K$.
-As a deployment-oriented cost proxy, we report the realized total generator input length (all prompt tokens; mean over queries; excluding output tokens).
+We evaluate the accuracy--cost trade-off on LongMemEval-s by sweeping the retrieval budgets while keeping all other components fixed.
+Specifically, $k$ controls the number of visible-surface anchors, $L$ controls the size of typed-link expansion, and $K$ controls the number of final memories materialized into the generator context.
+We use realized generator input length as the deployment cost proxy, since it directly reflects the query-time context injected into the LLM.

-\paragraph{Accuracy under matched token budgets.} Fig.~\ref{fig:pareto_tokens_longmemeval} plots \textbf{F1} versus realized generator input tokens for All-Mem, \textsc{Mem0}, and \textsc{A-Mem}.
-Under comparable token budgets for All-Mem and \textsc{Mem0} (approximately 1.4k--2.1k tokens in our sweep), All-Mem consistently attains higher F1, yielding a strictly better Pareto frontier in this budget regime, including the low-token setting (e.g., $\approx$1.4k).
-Increasing $L$ generally improves F1 with diminishing returns, indicating that moderate expansion captures most of the gains while avoiding unnecessary prompt growth.
-The best All-Mem setting in our sweep is $(K{=}16,\,k{=}10,\,L{=}40)$, achieving a peak F1 of 45.19.